Art can serve as a lighthouse of hope to a suffering world

 Written by Josh Tiessen

 This year has been one of the most challenging of my life, and I know I’m not alone.
-Throughout 2020, I have struggled with bouts of depression, loneliness, and relationships that have withered on the vine.
+Throughout 2020, I struggled with bouts of depression, loneliness, and relationships that have withered on the vine.

 In times like these, I ask myself, does art even matter?